Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Summary and Conclusions

 To appropriately place bulk viscosity into a small-scale dynamo framework, we derive and define two new dimensionless numbers to study the role of bulk (volume) viscosity, the ``bulk viscous Reynolds number" $\Reb$, \autoref{eq:Rebulk_defn}, which is the ratio between Reynolds stress and the bulk viscosity, as well as the ``viscous Prandtl number" $\Pnu$, \autoref{eq:Pnu_defn}, which is the ratio between the bulk and shear viscosities (or equivalently, Reynolds numbers).
 For $\Pnu < 1$, $\Pnu$ defines the size of a sub-bulk-viscous range, $k_{\nus} > k > k_{\nub}$, and for $\Pnu > 1$, the sub-shear-viscous range, $k_{\nub} > k > k_{\nus}$, which we illustrate in \autoref{fig:spectra}.
 Intuitively, the bulk viscosity acts like a Laplacian-like viscosity operator that primarily effects the compressible modes, starting at high-$k$ and shifting to low-$k$ as $\Pnu$ decreases.

-In the $\Pnu > 1$ regime, which simulations without explicit bulk viscosity will be in ($\Pnu = \infty$), have a strong, high-$k$ build-up of compressible modes that appear as a bottleneck in the total kinetic energy spectrum.
+In the $\Pnu > 1$ regime, which simulations without explicit bulk viscosity probe ($\Pnu = \infty$), there is a strong, high-$k$ build-up of compressible modes that are energetically dominant, and appear as a bottleneck in the total kinetic energy spectrum.
 For $\Pms = 1$ plasmas (\autoref{eq:Pm_shear_defn}), where $k_{\nus} = k_\eta$, this results in low-levels of magnetisation and high-levels of compressible kinetic energy building up on these scales.
+Without an explicit bulk viscosity operator, this leads to an unresolved dissipation scale (i.e., an exponential cutoff that falls outside of the computational domain) turning what is usually considered a direct numerical simulation (DNS) into an implicit large eddy simulation for the compressible modes.
+What is clear is that if one wants to do a compressible DNS where all viscous scales are resolved, one needs to use both $\nub$ and $\nus$, with $\Pnu \sim 1$, otherwise the grid controls the dissipation of the compressible modes.

-Whether or not this is desirable behaviour for simulations of astrophysical plasmas is therefore sensitive to the exact nature of bulk viscosity in the plasma of interest, but in general, the nature of bulk viscosity is largely unknown with a very limited amount of exploration in the literature both in the laboratory and in simulation.
+Beyond performing a strict DNS, where all dissipation scales are resolved, whether or not including bulk viscosity into astrophysical plasma model is of course sensitive to the microphysics of the plasma of interest.
+We estimate the bulk viscosity for the cold molecular ISM and show that both for the ambient CO and the shocked H$_2$ the bulk viscosity is not negligible, close to or stronger than the shear viscosity due to the internal rotational degrees of freedom of the H$_2$ and CO molecules.
+In general, the nature of bulk viscosity is largely unknown for the many other astrophysical plasmas, with a very limited amount of exploration in the literature both in the laboratory and in simulation.
+This may be especially important for dusty plasmas \citep[e.g.,][]{Hopkins2018_dust_instabilities,Israeli2023_dusty_instabilities,Soliman2024_dusty_cold_gas}, with complex internal degrees of freedom that will directly influence the nature and evolution of compressible modes in the plasmas.